SamBelkacem/Machine-Learning-Basics/README.md

   - **2- Data visualization:** understand and explore data visually using ``Matplotlib`` and ``Seaborn``.
   - **3- Machine learning:** explore various algorithms in ``Scikit-learn`` such as regression, classification, and clustering, along with techniques for model evaluation and selection.

-The end of the GitHub repository includes a comprehensive list of resources and links to practice, such as competitions and open datasets.
+The end of the GitHub repository includes resources and links to practice, such as competitions and open datasets.

 # Requirements